 The true test of an effective leader is how well they can apply their own unique skills and knowledge along with those of their team and their organization to produce work that is greater than the sum of those parts.

 Once you have a good sense of what your assets are, it's just as important to learn how to leverage and share them effectively in a leadership capacity.

-Mentorship and skill sharing are massively powerfuls tool for any leader.
+Mentorship and skill sharing are a massively powerful tool for any leader.

 It's crucial to know your strengths, not only because you need to know what you can personally bring to the table, but also because you need to know what you can share with others.

 Even if it's something you might consider trivial, it might not be to others.
-That skill could be influential in the advancement to a colleague's career, so share your knowledge freely and frequently.
+That skill could be influential in the advancement of a colleague's career, so share your knowledge freely and frequently.

-It's equally important to find out how your additional leverage as a leader can help your team do their jobs more effectively.
+It's equally important to identify how your additional leverage as a leader can help your team do their jobs more effectively.